 Build data aggregation with StreamX

-In this tutorial we will use a simple implementation of data aggregation with StreamX.
+In this tutorial, we will use a simple implementation of data aggregation with StreamX.

 This tutorial covers the following topics:

-• aggregating data from multiple sources
+• Data aggregation from multiple sources

-• page generation by using the StreamX Rendering Engine, including:
+• Page generation by using the StreamX Rendering Engine, including:

-• managing page templates
+• Managing page templates

-• managing template data
+• Managing template data

 Prerequisites